smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ④ Create Schema: Press the Create Schema button to create a new schema, useful for initial usage or when you want to create a new schema.

-⑤ Name: Enter the name for the table to be created.
+⑤ Name: Enter the name of the table to be created.
 Table names can include letters, numbers, and underscores, but cannot start with a number.
 Duplicate table names cannot be created within the same schema.

 ⑥ Column Settings

-You can automatically detect the columns in the uploaded file or manually input them.
+Columns can be automatically detected in the uploaded file or you can manually input them.

 - Auto Detection: Automatically detects the columns in the uploaded file.
 - Manual Input: Manually input the columns.